Rob-Newman/blzr.bootstrap-select/README.md

 The following system wide defaults can be configured as part of the service registration

 - `ShowSearch` (Default: `false`) - Determines if the search box should be displayed.
 When true, adds a search box to the top of the drop down (works in conjunction with `ShowSearchThreshold`)
-- `ShowSearchThreshold` (Default: `0`) - The threshold to determine the number of options that must exists before the seacrh box is displayed
+- `ShowSearchThreshold` (Default: `0`) - The threshold to determine the number of options that must exists before the search box is displayed
 - `SearchPlaceholderText` (Default: `Search`) - The placeholder text displayed in the search box
 - `SearchNotFoundText` (Default: `No matching results`) - The text displayed if no options match a search term
-- `DelayValueChangedCallUntilClose` (Default: `false`) - For multi's only, whether to delay callling ValueChanged until after the select is closed (default will fire after each option is selected/deslected)
+- `DelayValueChangedCallUntilClose` (Default: `false`) - For multi's only, whether to delay calling ValueChanged until after the select is closed (default will fire after each option is selected/deselected)
 - `SelectedTextFormat` (Default: `values`) - Specifies how the selection is displayed with a multi select. `values` displays a list of the selected options (separated by a ,). `static` simply displays the select element's placeholder text. `count` displays the total number of selected options
 - `MultiSelectedText` (Default: `{0} of {1} selected`) - Specifies the text to display when the `SelectedTextFormat` is `count`. `{0}` is replaced with the number of selected items. `{1}` is replaced with the total number of options
 - `ShowPlaceholder` (Default: `false`) - For singles only, determines if the placeholder text should be displayed